-Applicants are required to submit a preliminary budget and implementation plan in their application.
-They also must submit a proposed grant payment profile that aligns with the project's deliverables.
+Applicants are required to provide a preliminary budget in their application.
+Successful applicants must supply a detailed implementation plan and budget before the funding agreement is executed.
+Applicants must submit a proposed grant payment profile that aligns with the project's deliverables.